 "He doesn't like the cage,"she replied with a smile, "He's been following me around like a little duckling all day.
 It's very cute, actually.
 It's a never-ending game of follow the leader."

-"Isn't that kind of dangerous?"she asked, eying him suspiciously.
+"Isn't that kind of dangerous?"she asked, eying Edgar suspiciously.

 "He's been perfectly fine so far,"she countered, "He's very well-behaved.
 He even learned some new words while you were gone."

 "Wait, like he can talk?"she asked incredulously, "Make him say something!"
 Meredith turned to the boy expectantly, but Edgar refused to open his mouth.
 He backed away, staring fearfully at Shelley.
 He remembered this girl.
-He remembered the awful hatred and annoyance on her face.
+He remembered the awful hatred and annoyance on her face when that awful, screaming male friend stormed out of the house the other day.
 He knew she didn't like him.